CEMPD/VERDI/doc/User_Manual/VERDI_ch01.md

  Where to Obtain VERDI
 ----------------------

-You can download the latest version of VERDI from <https://www.cmascenter.org/verdi/> (PDF see ([Fig 1-@fig:Figure1-1]) and ([Fig 1-@fig:Figure1-2])) (Github see: [Figure1-1](#Figure1-1) and [Figure 1-2](#Figure1-2)).
+You can download the latest version of VERDI from <https://www.cmascenter.org/verdi/> (PDF see ([Fig-@fig:Figure1]) and ([Fig -@fig:Figure2])) (Github see: [Figure1-1](#Figure1-1) and [Figure 1-2](#Figure1-2)).
 When you click on DOWNLOAD to download VERDI, you will be sent to the CMAS Model Download Center.
 To download and install VERDI, follow the instructions below, beginning at step 4.
 Alternatively, you may also begin at the CMAS web site <https://www.cmascenter.org>, and follow the instructions below:

 1. Log in using an existing CMAS account, or create a new CMAS account.